Motunrayo25/portfolio/README.md

 - Standardized date formats
 - Formatted treatment cost values
 - Built pivot tables for diagnosis, cost and demographic summaries

-### 🧹 Data Cleaning (Excel)

-The dataset was reviewed and prepared for analysis by:
-- Checking for missing values
-- Checking for duplicate records
-- Standardizing date formats
-- Formatting treatment cost values
 - Structured dataset for SQL analysis and Power BI reporting

 ## SQL Analysis

 ### SQL Techniques Used